 Keep a consistent design across all the pages on your website.
 You can use a different layout for product pages than your blog and other web pages, but the color scheme, navigation menu placement, etc., should remain the same.

 You’ll also want to choose a limited color scheme that’s easy on the eyes.
 Too many colors or bright clashing colors will turn people away.
-You want a main color and an accent color to create some contrast.
+You want the main color and an accent color to create some contrast.
 You want a font that’s easy to read.
 And lastly, you’ll want to ensure your website is accessible to those with vision and hearing issues.

 If you walked into a retail store and found it messy, with employees standing around talking as if you weren’t there, would you continue shopping or head straight for the nearest competitor?